 What if I am in the hospital or a nursing home?

-Understanding nuclear energy
+Understanding nuclear energy and radiation

 The uranium fuel inside the reactor is radioactive.
 It is securely contained and constantly monitored.
-The fuel is encased ceramic pellets which are stacked end-to-end inside long metal tubes.
+The fuel is encased in ceramic pellets which are stacked end-to-end inside long metal tubes.
 The tubes are assembled into fuel bundles that are immersed in water in the reactor core.
-The core is housed inside a nine-inch thick steel vessel.
+The core is housed inside a nine-inch thick steel pressure vessel.
 That vessel is inside a robust containment building made of steel-reinforced concrete.

 Exposure to large amounts of radiation can be harmful to human health.
 However, given the nuclear industry’s strong commitment to safety, such exposures are extremely rare and unlikely.